RequestNetwork/requestNetwork/README.md

 * @param   `_requestId`    requestId of the request
 * @return  promise of the object containing the request

+### Get Request by Transaction hash

+`public getRequestByTransactionHash(_hash: string)`

+Get a request and method called by the hash of a transaction
+* @param   _hash    hash of the ethereum transaction
+* @return  promise of the object containing the request and the transaction

 ### Get Request's events (Alias of `requestCoreServices.getRequestEvents()`)
 `public getRequestEvents(_requestId: string, _fromBlock ?: number, _toBlock ?: number)`